 Skip to content

-Credential Compromise🔗
+Credential Compromise๐Ÿ”—

-The Credential Compromise page enables you to explore all breach data that we have collected based on your configured domains.
+The Credential Compromise page enables you to explore all leak data that we have collected based on your configured domains.
 While we only generate findings for active identities as outlined on IDR Overview, we still collect and retain historical data that we find related to your domains.

 Credential Compromise

-Access the Credential Compromise Page🔗
+Access the Credential Compromise Page๐Ÿ”—

-Access the Credential Compromise page from the Taegis Menu or by clicking on a metric within the Credential Compromise widget on the Identity Risk Posture Overview.
+Alternatively, select a metric from within the Credential Compromise widget on the Identity Risk Posture Overview.
 Depending on which metric you click, you will be taken to the Credential Compromise page with the following filtered view:

 • Sources takes you to the Credential Compromise page filtered by the Active leak status.